We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-ReSound offers a warranty if a person buys their hearing aid through an authorized distributor.
+ReSound offers a warranty of 1–4 years if a person buys their hearing aid through an authorized distributor.

 If a person is not satisfied with their hearing aid, they can return it to the hearing care center that sold it.
 The hearing aid should be in its original condition.